arunthep/ProjectCylon/README.md

 7. pip install selenium

 8. pip install behave==1.2.2
-NOTE: do not use verion 1.2.3 or above -- there is an issue with Thai language.
+NOTE: do not use version 1.2.3 or above -- there is an issue with Thai language.

 9. pip install colorama